GiosSiebe/AdvancedProgrammingTopics/readme.md

 ## Additional Features

 - **Frontend Application**: Developed a user-friendly interface that allows users to manage their moods and activities, seamlessly interacting with the backend.
-Looks cool but API call isn't working.
-Runs in container through github actions. (not fully working)
+Looks cool and API call is working with CORS and runs in container through github actions.
+Output is still in json format, but can easily be something else.
 - **Kubernetes**: Kubernetes .yml files to run the stack in Kubernetes.
 Runs in Kuberentes, but not fully functioning.

 ## Testing